Overview

 All completion rule types are supported: view item, make submission, and score at least. |

 Only view item and score at least completion rules are supported.
-Completion rules based on submission are not supported as Schoology does not detect when a submission is made to Google. |
+Completion rules based on submission are not supported, as Schoology does not detect when a submission is made to Google. |

 |